 Compassionate maternal-fetal care in Dallas, Texas

-Moms who give birth at Medical City Dallas Hosptial can recover with peace of mind knowing Medical City Children's Hospital is next door.
+Moms who give birth at Medical City Dallas Hospital can recover with peace of mind knowing Medical City Children's Hospital is on the same campus.
 Care for moms and babies with various conditions, such as craniofacial anomalies, is provided at the Maternal Fetal Institute.

 To learn more about the Maternal Fetal Institute at Medical City Children's Hospital call (972) 566-8585.